christopherwk210/objShare/README.md

 The code editor supports GML autocompletion and argument hints for GameMaker: Studio and GameMaker Studio 2 iterations of the language.

-Exporting to GM:S objects are also supported at this time.
+Importing and exporting GM:S objects are also supported at this time.

 Getting Started
 ---